Kerilk/THAPI-Tutorial/ECPAM-2022/slides.md

 Open source at: https://github.com/argonne-lcf/THAPI

   * The tracing of events
-    - For each runtime calls, dump their arguments
-    - Done via `LTTng`
+    - Use low level tracing: Linux Tracing Toolkit Next Generation (LTTng):
+       - Well maintained and established (used in industry leading data-centers)
+       - Binary format, about 0.2us overhead per tracepoint (in our case)
+    - Tracepoints are generated from APIs' headers
   * The parsing of the trace
-    - Generate a summary, a pretty print, information for data-simulation...
-    - Done via `babeltrace`

-  By default the trace are dumped into disks.

-## THAPI is a Collection of Tracers...

-### Use low level tracing: Linux Tracing Toolkit Next Generation (LTTng):

- * Low Overhead
-    - In order of \~0.2µs per traced event
- * Binary format
- * Well maintained and established (used in industry leading data-centers)
+    - Use Babeltrace2 library and tools (reference parser implementation of Common Trace Format)
+    - Pretty Printer, Tally, Timelime/Flamegraph, ...

 ### Supported APIs

- * OpenCL
- * Level Zero
+ * OpenCL, Level Zero, Cuda Driver
- * CUDA (WIP)
+ * OMPT

-## ...and a Collection of Tools to Parse your Traces

-### Babeltrace 2
-* "The Babeltrace 2 project offers a library with a C API, Python 3 bindings, and a command-line tool which makes it very easy for mere mortals to view, convert, transform, and analyze traces."
-* "Babeltrace 2 is also the reference parser implementation of the Common Trace Format (CTF), a very versatile trace format followed by various tracers and tools such as LTTng and barectf.
-The Babeltrace 2 library and its Python bindings can read and write CTF traces."

-### Tools
- * Summary, timeline (experimental), pretty printing
- * Tools are developed in C, time to process an event is in order of \~2µs second per event

 ## THAPI Examples